SakuraScripter/slotMachine/README.md

    node project.js
    ```

-5. You'll be prompted to enter a deposit amount to start playing.
-Follow the on-screen instructions to enjoy the game!
+5. You'll be prompted to enter a deposit amount to start playing, then follow the on-screen instructions to enjoy the game!